 To observe the efficiency of using nonconstant diffusion matrices, we compute the mean number of iterations to go back and forth from one metastable state to the other.
 More precisely, we consider the initial condition~$q^{0}=(q^{0}_1,\dots,q^{0}_N)\in(\ell\bbT)^{2N}$ defined by

-where~$a=\ell/\sqrt{N}\approx1.20$, except for~$y^{0}_{2}$ which is set to~$y^{0}_{1}+r_0$ so that~$\xi(q^{0})=0$.
-This particular configuration is such that the dimer is in a compact state, \emph{i.e.}~$\xi(q^{0})=0$, and the other particles are initially set on a lattice.
-We introduce the additional variable~$\Theta^{0}=0$.
-This additional variable keeps track of whether the dimer last visited the compact (0) or the stretched (1) state.
+where~$a=\ell/\sqrt{N}\approx1.20$, except for~$y^{0}_{2}$ which is set to~$y^{0}_{1}+r_1$ so that~$\xi(q^{0})=0$.
+This particular configuration is such that the dimer is in a compact state, and the other particles are initially set on a lattice.
+We introduce the additional variable~$\Theta^{0}=0$, which keeps track of whether the dimer last visited the compact (0) or the stretched (1) state.
 We define the following stopping times and values of the additional variable:~$\tau^{0}=0$, and

 where the sets~$C_{0},C_{1}$ are defined in~\eqref{eq:metastable_states}.
 Each value~$\tau^{i}$ corresponds to the number of iterations of the dynamics used to transition between~$C_0$ to~$C_1$ or~$C_1$ to~$C_0$, depending on the parity of~$i$.
 The simulation is run until~$K=10^{5}$ transitions are observed.
-The mean number of iterations for a given value of~$\alpha$ and time step~$\Delta t$ is then estimated as
+The mean number of iterations to observe a transition, for a given value of~$\alpha$ and time step~$\Delta t$, is then estimated as